cesarmacedo/-quotation-management/README.md

 # -quotation-management

-steps to generate quote-management-1.0-SNAPSHOT.jar with maven
+steps to generate quote-management-1.0-SNAPSHOT.jar with Maven:

-1. install docker
+1. install Maven
 2. In the project root directory Run `mvn clean package` command

 Steps to generate dockerFile :